Airline hedges fuel rally in later dated oil prices

 To be sure, airlines - which typically hedge some volume every quarter - have a mixed record of calling the market’s turning points.
 Consultants say airlines are more cautious now after some past hedges turned out costly because the contracted fuel costs proved higher than market prices.

-Last summer, as oil prices appeared to be stabilizing at around $60 a barrel, Southwest Airlines Co (LUV.N) and United Continental Holdings Inc (UAL.N) said they had added new hedges against a rise in oil prices, but appeared to regret the decision after further losses.
+Last summer, as oil prices appeared to be stabilizing at around $60 a barrel, Southwest Airlines Co and United Continental Holdings Inc said they had added new hedges against a rise in oil prices, but appeared to regret the decision after further losses.
+(Graphic: tmsnrt.rs/1VutfIc)

 A spokesman for Southwest, the largest hedger among U.S. airlines, said last week that it actively participated in fuel hedging and has not changed its overall philosophy.
 Early this year, with spot oil prices below $30 a barrel, it estimated a paper loss of $1.8 billion on its outstanding hedges through 2018.

-United Continental Holdings Inc (UAL.N), which said in January that it stopped any new hedging last July and was evaluating its hedging program structure, also did not respond to requests for comment.
+United Continental Holdings Inc, which said in January that it stopped any new hedging last July and was evaluating its hedging program structure, also did not respond to requests for comment.

 The return of consumers marks a change of pace for oil markets after several successive waves of hedging by oil producers who have scrambled to lock in profits on future output, piling pressure onto long-term prices.